 - Config file for AutoUpgrade – Tweaking init parameters

-- AutoUpgrade: Where are the log files?
+- AutoUpgrade: Where do you find all the logfiles?

 - Upgrading Multitenant databases with AutoUpgrade